 - Once you've found a unit and a suitable role, you'll need a wardrobe.
 Fortunately, this can be done very cheaply.
 You don't have to worry initially about being hyper-authentic; all you really need is one nice white long-sleeved blouse, a wide floor-length skirt in an era-appropriate pattern (you can't go wrong with plaid) and a ballgown.

 Some Costuming Advice

 Now, when I started reenacting I couldn't sew worth a darn.
-I quickly learned that making a Civil War era skirt was very easy.
+I quickly learned that making a Civil War-era skirt was very easy.
 It consists of seven A-shaped pieces of fabric sewn together and hemmed.
-You can find the 1860's gored skirt pattern on eBay.
+You can find an 1860s gored skirt pattern on eBay.
 Trust me, you will use this pattern a lot.
 It's also handy for making Halloween costumes!